Stock Splits Definition

 - Liquidity of the stock increases, thereby increasing the market efficiency of the stock.

-- In case of reverse stock splits, the company can sideline penny stock traders as the price of the share increases.
+- In the case of reverse share splits, the company can sideline penny stockPenny StockPenny stock refers to stocks that trade at a low price, typically less than $5 per share and are highly illiquid.
+Usually, these stocks belong to small and newbie companies with a low market capitalization. traders as the price of the share increases.

-Stock Splits vs Bonus issue
+Stock Splits vs. Bonus issue.

-- The bonus issue is similar to forward stock splits in a way that share price decreases and the number of shares increase in both cases.
+- The bonus issue is similar to forward splits in a way that share price decreases and the number of shares increase in both cases.

-- From an accounting perspective, in case of bonus issue, as shown above, the company issues fresh shares at same face value and transfers free reserve capital to issued share capital.
-In case of stock splits, free reserves and issued capital remain same.
+- From an accounting perspective, in case of a bonus issue, as shown above, the company issues fresh shares at the same face value and transfers free reserve capital to issued share capitalShare CapitalShare capital refers to the funds raised by an organization by issuing the company's initial public offerings, common shares or preference stocks to the public.
+It appears as the owner's or shareholders' equity on the corporate balance sheet's liability side..
+In the case of share splits, free reserves and issued capital remain the same.

 - Among bonus issue and stock splits, bonus issue may be perceived as more positive as the company is issuing more shares to shareholders from its free reserves.
-This can be perceived as signaling from management to investors that they are confident of more growth in future.
+This can be perceived as signaling from management to investors that they are confident of more growth in the future.